Shadow Stick4.7 - Understand how to determine the time of local noon using shadows, including use of a shadow stick

 An interesting project is to plot the shadow of the Sun over the course of a day at various times of year.

 Every hour place a mark with the time at the end of the shadow of the stick.
-Plot regularly over the midday period.
+Plot more frequently over the midday period.
 You may find the shortest shadow does not occur at midday on your watch.
 The stick is showing apparent solar time.

-At the end of the day you will end with an interesting pattern.
+At the end of the day, connect the marks and you will see an interesting pattern.

 Repeat the exercise on another date but this time put another date or use another pencil so you can see the difference between the dates.